 An issue tracker enables the routing of the issue to a responsible agent or team.
-It lets users set a priority system for issues, add helpful details like notes and status, and create a reference or ticket number that allows for easier searching and tracking.
+It lets the response team set a priority system for issues, add helpful details like notes and status, and create a reference or ticket number that allows for easier searching and tracking.
 The application helps set and streamline the process of receiving, recording, resolving, and reporting issues with visual tools like dashboards, messaging, checklists, and labels.

 Read more:What Is Project Quality Management?Back to top

-Top 5 Issue Tracking Web Apps
+Trending Issue Tracking Web Apps

 Users who need more than a spreadsheet to track requests, complaints, or tasks can check out our picks for the top issue tracking web apps, so they can resolve issues faster and avoid more issues further down the road.